pfrazee/libvms/README.md

 ### VM environment

 LibVMS exposes a set of APIs to the VMs using the global `System` object.
 Currently, it is a fixed API ([see docs](./docs/vm-api.md)).

-In the future it will be customizable.
+### Oracles

+"Oracles" are a portion of effectful blackbox code which is executed by the host environment.
+Their execution is wrapped and their results are cached to the call ledger so that they are *not* executed on replay.
+(Oracles require trust in the host environment to execute correctly.)

+Currently, oracles are not yet implemented.

 ## Docs